prostoLavr/Yandex.Lyceum.Cloud/README.md

 # Yandex.Lyceum.Cloud

-install:
+Installing:
+* packeges:
   * uwsgi
-* uwsgi-plugin-python3
+  * uwsgi-plugin-python3 or uwsgi-plugin-python

-run:
+* edit uwsgi.ini: <br> if you have uwsgi-plugin-python3 <br>then use "plugins=python3" <br>else use "plugins=python"

+Running:
-* cd Yandex.Lyceum.Cloud
+*     cd /path/to/Yandex.Lyceum.Cloud
 *      uwsgi --ini ./uwsgi.ini